 20 Times Best Doe in Show

 Our does not only must be competitive in the show ring, they have to milk.
 We use the milk to make cheese and other milk products for our own use and those of our family.
 I milked does for 20 years straight with no dry days.
 We did not dry off all the does as some herds do, we stagger breedings to have milk year round.
 After 20 years for some odd reason we had a month off and then continued to milk another 10+ years or so.
 The older I get, the more the winters here in PA are taking a toll on me.
 For the past couple of years we have been drying off over the winter and actually liking it.
 I hate not having the milk, but it is working for me.
 Milk records have suffered but after all these years, I can live with it.
-Having such a heavy milking Togg who refuses to dry off has put a crimp in my winters but having those records has made it worth it.
+Having heavy milking Toggs who refuse to dry off has put a crimp in my winters but having those records has made it worth it.

 A $100 deposit is required to reserve any kids with balance due within 14 days of notification of birth.
 If arrangements are not made and balance has not been paid within 14 days, the deposit will be forfeited and the kid will be offered to the next person in line.
 Prices quoted on this site are for pre-ordered kids only.
 Orders will be on a first come, first serve basis.
 If your choice is not born and you do not wish to transfer your deposit to another selection, we will refund your deposit.
 No refunds on canceled orders.
-All testing and health certificates and shipping fees are the responsibility of the buyer.
+All testing and health certificates and shipping and shipping fees are the responsibility of the buyer.
 Domestic shipping is out of Harrisburg International Airport.
 Exports are flown out of JFK or Dulles.
 For more information on exports you can call or email me anytime.

 Our herd is CAE, CL and Johnes negative.
 We also routinely test animals for export requirements including other less common diseases like Chlamydia, Blue Tongue, and Q-Fever, always testing negative.